 Still more validation of the quiet alliance that has long been in existence between Iran and the Washington elite, Republican and Democrat.
-The former Iranian President Mohammed Khatami admitted in Davos in 2007 that Iran worked with the Bush Administration in Afghanistan, much like it is working with the Obama White House today in Iraq.
+The former Iranian President Mohammed Khatami admitted at the World Economic Forum in Davos in 2007 that Iran worked with the Bush Administration in Afghanistan, much like it is working with the Obama White House today in Iraq.
 As Khatami explained,

 “We wanted to solve the problem of Saddam Hussein ourselves, as we did in Afghanistan, and it was a bit successful, and we worked with the Bush administration.”